Texas murder suspect in custody, found in Colorado - NewsBreak

 John W. Bagwell, 19, was charged with first-degree murder and accused of being involved in the shooting that killed 36-year-old Jose Alberto Aguirre Castellanos.
 Austin police previously arrested 17-year-old Juan Lopez-Espinoza in connection to the murder of Castellanos.

 “Witnesses observed three suspects flee the scene of the shooting.
 With Bagwell apprehended, two of the three suspects are now in custody.
-One remains at large,” the Marshals said.PREVIOUS COVERAGE: APD investigating deadly shooting in south Austin
+One remains at large,” the Marshals said.Indiana Congresswoman Jackie Walorski dies in car crash

 According to a release, officials set up surveillance around a truck stop in the Monument, Colorado area after receiving information that Bagwell may be there.